-Possibly, an author of this API thought that the pbrk abbreviation would mean something to readers; clearly mistaken.
-Also, it's hard to tell from the signature which string (str1 or str2) stands for a character set.
+Possibly, the author of this API thought that the abbreviation pbrk would mean something to readers, but that is clearly mistaken.
+It is also hard to understand from the signature which string (str1 or str2) represents a character set.

 '''

 str_search_for_characters(

 str,

 lookup_character_set

 )

 '''